RichardValerosoUniverse/The-Valeroso-City/README.md

 * **Monitor Accounts Regularly:** Like a king surveying his kingdom, you must keep a vigilant eye on all your financial accounts.
     * **Example:** Check your **CIC Credit Report** at least once a year to ensure no fraudulent accounts or errors are present.
 Regularly log into your credit card and loan accounts to check balances and review statements for any discrepancies.
 Look for any unauthorized charges or loans you did not take out.

-Mastering payment prowess the "SuperHighness Way" is about more than just managing money; it's about transforming your relationship with debt and credit.
+Mastering payment prowess **The SuperHighness Way** is about more than just managing money; it's about transforming your relationship with debt and credit.
 It's a disciplined journey that, with strategic application, yields impressive and lasting financial results within the dynamic Philippine economy.

 ## Credit Utilization Mastery: The SuperHighness Way